diambra/arena/README.md

 ##### (Optional) Python Virtual Environment

-We recommend to use a Virtual Environment to manage dependencies, either [VirtualEnv](https://virtualenv.pypa.io/en/latest/) or [[Ana]Conda](https://docs.conda.io/projects/conda/en/latest/index.html) have been tested.
+We recommend to use a Virtual Environment to manage dependencies, both [VirtualEnv](https://virtualenv.pypa.io/en/latest/) and [[Ana]Conda](https://docs.conda.io/projects/conda/en/latest/index.html) have been tested.

 ### Core